paul-hammant/tbd/content/5-min-overview/index.md

 ### Checking out / cloning

-All developers that contibute to a binary application/service in a team clone and checkout from the trunk.
+All developers that contribute to a binary application/service in a team clone and checkout from the trunk.
 They will update/pull/sync from that branch a many times a day, knowing that the build within it works perfectly.
-Their fast source-control system means that there delays are a matter of a few seconds for this operastion.
+Their fast source-control system means that there delays are a matter of a few seconds for this operation.
 They are now integrating their team-mates commits on an hour by hour basis.

 ### Committing

-Similarly, developers completing a piece of development work (changes to source code), that provably doesn't break the build, will commit it back to the trunk.
+Similarly, developers completing a piece of development work (changes to source code), that provably does not break the build, will commit it back to the trunk.
 The granularity of that commit (how many a developer would implictly do a day) can vary, and is learned through experience.

-The developer needs to run the build, to prove that they didn't break anything with the commit.
+The developer needs to run the build, to prove that they did not break anything with the commit.
 They might have to do a update/pull/sync before they commit/push the changes back to the team's version control server, and additional builds too.
 There's a risk a race condition there, but lets assume there's not for most teams.

 ### Code Reviews

 The developer needs to get the commit reviewed.
 Some teams will count the fact that the code was developed according to pair programming as an automatic review.
-Others will follow a conventional design where the commit is marshalled for review before landing in the trunk.
+Others will follow a conventional design where the commit is marshaled for review before landing in the trunk.

-Marshalled nearly always means a branch in a place that is visible to the team.
+Marshaled nearly always means a branch in a place that is visible to the team.
 These branches can (and should) be deleted after the code review is complete, meaning they are very short lived.
 This nuanced.
 You want to keep the commentary/approval/rejection from  the review for historical and auditing purposes, but you don't want to keep the branch.
 Specifically, you don't want to developers to focus on the branch after the review.